 Eclipse Aerospace, Inc. announce a supplier contract with Lexavia Systems for the Enhanced Vision system in the Eclipse 550 Jet, scheduled for first delivery in the third quarter of 2013.

 Safety of flight can never be overstated or taken for granted.
 With the addition of the Lexavia as the Enhanced Vision System supplier for the Eclipse 550 Jet, Eclipse Aerospace offers one more measure to assist pilots in flying and arriving safely.
 The Lexavia model chosen, the LFS6000, is the most compact and lightweight Enhanced Vision System (EVS) sensor available today.
-Optimized for high speed / low drag aircraft requirements, the sensor housing rises a mere 1.42 inches above the center of the bonnet, blending smoothly into the aerodynamic flow of the E550.
+Optimized for high speed / low drag aircraft requirements, the sensor housing rises a mere 1.42 inches above the centre of the bonnet, blending smoothly into the aerodynamic flow of the E550.
 The ease of installation and refined aesthetics make the LFS6000 a perfect match to the lines of the Eclipse airframe.

 The LFS6000 sensor is the lightest and most aerodynamic Enhanced Vision System sensor on the market.
 At 4.85 inches in length, 2.1 inches in width, and 1.42 inches in height, what is already an ultra low profile sensor housing, is made even more so because it is designed to be recessed into the Eclipse 550 airframe.
 With this design, the LFS6000 rises only 1 inch in height which reduces both ice accretion and drag.